Text to Binary Converter

 Text to Binary

-Use this text to binary converter to translate words, letters, numbers, and symbols into binary code.
-Each character is encoded as bytes and displayed as groups of 0s and 1s that you can copy or adjust with separator and grouping options.
+Use this text to binary converter to translate words, letters, numbers, and symbols into UTF-8 bytes displayed as groups of 0s and 1s.
+A character is not always one byte: ASCII-range text uses one byte per character, while other Unicode characters may use several.
 If you want the full background, our guide on how to convert text to binary walks through every step by hand.

 Example: Hello01001000 01100101 01101100 01101100 01101111